 (b) signal to your brain that it is time to go to bed

 When we sleep our body temperature drops.
-But, we also start to feel sleepy when our body temperature drops.
+But we also start to feel sleepy when our body temperature drops.
 So, if you want to trick your body into thinking that it is tired, you just need to drop your body temperature.

 There are two little tricks that will help you do this.

-Secondly, have a warm bath.
+First, have a warm bath.
 While the bath itself will raise your body temperature, you will experience a drop in body temperature once you get out of the bath.

-So, have a bath then pop on some fluffy socks and jump into bed.
+Second, pop on some fluffy socks and jump into bed.

 Our heart rate drops when we sleep.
 We also start to feel sleepy when our heart rate drops.
 Just like with our body temperature, we can reverse engineer our body to feel sleepy by relaxing.

 To drop your heart rate, you need to find your chill zone.
 What relaxation tips help you?